openai/whisper/model-card.md

 Our models perform unevenly across languages, and we observe lower accuracy on low-resource and/or low-discoverability languages or languages where we have less training data.
 The models also exhibit disparate performance on different accents and dialects of particular languages, which may include a higher word error rate across speakers of different genders, races, ages, or other demographic criteria.
 Our full evaluation results are presented in [the paper accompanying this release](https://arxiv.org/abs/2212.04356).

 In addition, the sequence-to-sequence architecture of the model makes it prone to generating repetitive texts, which can be mitigated to some degree by beam search and temperature scheduling but not perfectly.
-Further analyses on these limitations are provided in [the paper](https://arxiv.org/abs/2212.04356).
+Further analysis on these limitations is provided in [the paper](https://arxiv.org/abs/2212.04356).
 It is likely that this behavior and hallucinations may be worse on lower-resource and/or lower-discoverability languages.

 ## Broader Implications